Supruim/Calendar-to-iPod-Classic/README.md

-# Sync MacOs Calendar with an iPod classic.

 ## Why i wanted this

 I use my Calendar daily and i love listening to music on my iPod.
 But when i got it i quickly found out you can't sync the calendar anymore so i searched for a solution but couldn't find any, so when i figured out how to achieve it, i oughte share it here with you!